MATPOWER/mp-opt-model/docs/sphinx/source/reference.rst

 Utility Functions
 ^^^^^^^^^^^^^^^^^

-Use these functions to convert linear constraints or to copy data from one struct to another.
+Use these functions to convert constraints or to copy data from one struct to another.

 .. toctree::

+   functions/convert_constraint_multipliers
    functions/convert_lin_constraint_multipliers
    functions/convert_lin_constraint
    functions/convert_quad_constraint